Best Things to Do in Zagreb, Croatia

 Where to stay in Zagreb for sightseeing

-Start your accommodations search with a couple of these top hotels in Zagreb…
+Start your accommodations search with a couple of these top hotels…

-• Hotel Jadran: For travellers on a budget, there’s hardly a better central choice than this comfortable hotel.
+• Hotel Jadran: For travelers on a budget, there’s hardly a better central choice than this comfortable hotel.
 The Donji Grad location puts you close to many of the top places to go in Zagreb.

 • Esplanade Zagreb Hotel: Among the top luxury picks in the city, this 5-star hotel grasps the attention immediately with its historical façade and elegant rooms.
-Extra amenities like a spa, fitness centre, and two top-notch on-site restaurants add to the value.
+Extra amenities like a spa, fitness center, and two top-notch on-site restaurants add to the value.

 Treksplorer